jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 }
 ```

-2. Execute `jerkar intellij#generateIml` or `jerkar eclipse#generateFiles` to add properly the dependencies to your IDE (You may need to refresh it).
+2. Execute `jeka intellij#generateIml` or `jeka eclipse#generateFiles` to add properly the dependencies to your IDE (You may need to refresh it).

 3. You can add code depending on the imported libs